 About Our Council

 Piedmont Council is located in Our Lady of Grace Catholic Church .
-The Grand Knight for 2022-2023 is Josh Myers.
+The Grand Knight for 2023-2024 is Evan Smith.
 You can contact the Knights at the address above.

-Council business meetings are held on the third Monday of each month at 7:30 PM in the parish center and office building room PLC #1.
+Council business meetings are held on the third Monday of each month at 7:30 PM alternatively between OLG's Parish Life Center and St. Benedict's Church.

-Officers and Directors meetings are held on the first Monday of the month at 7:00 PM in room ECR in the Parish Center
+Officers and Directors meetings are held on the first Monday of the month at 7:00 PM on the second floor of the Parish Life Center.

 Four Principles of K of C

 All the good works that we do are informed by our 4 core principles.

 Charity is the first principle of the Order.